 How to Get Whiter Teeth

 Do you feel self-conscious about the brightness of your smile?
 You’re not alone.
 Whether you struggle with stains or yellowing teeth, many patients are interested in getting a whiter smile; in a 2012 survey by the Academy of Cosmetic Dentists, most respondents indicated wanting whiter, brighter teeth.
 But with so many over-the-counter treatments and professional teeth whitening services available, it can be hard to know which solution will work best for you.
-Here’s what you need to know about teeth whitening options near you:

 What Causes Yellow Teeth?

 Genetics, age, and poor oral hygiene can all contribute to the yellowing of teeth.
-Smoking and chewing tobacco are also common culprits, and some food and drink — such as coffee and wine — can create stains.
+Smoking and chewing tobacco are common culprits, and some food and drink — such as coffee and wine — can create stains.

 How to Whiten Teeth: Common Methods and Products